-These options open up so many more opportunities for travel and can potentially get you much more value for your points.
+These options open up many opportunities for travel and potentially get you much more value for your points.

-A sample paid night at this hotel costs $164.
-But instead, you could transfer 5,000 Chase Ultimate Rewards points to Hyatt for an award night.
-In this case, your Chase Ultimate Rewards points are worth 3.28 cents each ($164 cost of a paid night/5,000 points per night).
-That’s much higher than the 1.25 cents per point value you’d get booking through the Chase Ultimate Rewards travel portal.
+A sample paid night at this hotel costs $148.
+But instead of paying cash, you could transfer 5,000 Chase Ultimate Rewards points to Hyatt for an award night.
+In this case, your Chase Ultimate Rewards points are worth ~3 cents each ($148 cost of a paid night/5,000 points per night).
+That’s much higher than the 1.25 cents-per-point value you’d get booking through the Chase Ultimate Rewards travel portal.

-But if you used the Capital One Venture card for this stay, you could “erase” the cost of the $164 room with 16,400 Venture miles.
-That’s more than 3X the number of Chase Ultimate Rewards points you’d need for the same exact stay.
+But if you used the Capital One Venture for this stay, you could erase the cost of the $148 room with 14,800 Venture miles.
+That’s more than 3x the number of Chase Ultimate Rewards points you’d need for the same stay.

 Winner: Chase Sapphire Preferred

-If you’ll be traveling often, consider the insurance and protection benefits each card provides.
-Delays, cancellations, and mishaps can happen despite our best intentions.
+If you travel often, consider the insurance and protection benefits each card provides.
+Delays, cancellations and mishaps can occur.